 PHM 822 - Academic and Research Integrity*

-Guidelines for research and academic integrity focusing on issues pertinent to biomedical graduate students and scientists.
+The course covers guidelines for research and academic integrity, focusing on issues pertinent to biomedical graduate students and scientists.
+Formal instruction in these issues are required by national guidelines for all graduate students at research universities.

 By the end of the course, students will be able to do the following: